 Outside of guiding, Catherine assists with Tasmanian based research by the Australian National University, Macquarie University and the University of Canterbury (NZ).
 In addition to this she also holds an Honorary Research Associate position at the University of Tasmania, through which she is involved in a number of projects from Tasmanian devils and quolls to wedge-tailed eagles.
 This includes her own project, based out of Hobart, monitoring woodland birds and providing training opportunities for researchers.

-Catherine is passionate about citizen science and environmental education and will also be assisting Inala in some exciting new initiatives so *watch this space*
+Catherine is passionate about citizen science and environmental education and is assisting Inala in some exciting new workshops and studies.

 "We booked in advance for a day tour with Inala, in our case led by the very experienced and professional guide Dr Catherine Young, which included walking the Inala property, home to a key breeding population of the very rare and endangered Forty-spotted Paradalote.
 From there Catherine drove us to a numbrer of different birding locations for guided walks, provided refreshements and lunch and was a constant source of useful and informative input for our day.
 She also indugled us in some touristing, taking us the the LIghthouse where we saw our first White-fronted Chats too.
 A cracker of a day and so far our highlight experience on Tasmania.
 I should also mention the ongoing importance of the Inala property to the conservation of the Pardalote, the world needs more businesses and indeed people like these."
 (Michael Cox - Tripadvisor )

 "Everything about it was fantastic.
 The office team were responsive and attentive during our booking process.
 Catherine (our guide) is great company and it was a joy to spend long days with her in the wind and rain.
 Obviously knowledgeable and passionate about the nature, she paced the days to fit our energy levels and interests.
 Fantastic." ( Tripadvisor )